bedalton/creatures-sprite-util-node/README.md

     --skip-existing, -x [false] -> Skip existing files (cannot be used with force) --no-tail -> Do not create tail files (even if none are present) --ignore-errors, -e [false] -> Ignore all compilation errors.
-Other errors will still cancel compile --att-dir, -a -> The location of atts to convert if desired { String }
-    --output, -o -> Output folder for the converted breed files { String }
-    --help, -h -> Usage info
+Other errors will still cancel compile --att-dir, -a -> The location of atts to convert if desired --output, -o -> Output folder for the converted breed files --help, -h -> Usage info
 ```